prataprc/prataprc.github.io.v1/_contents/console-jockey.rst

 version control
 ---------------

-subversion is a great replacement for CVS, which have the concepts of tagging and branching straightened out when compared to CVS.
+Subversion is a great replacement for CVS, which have the concepts of tagging and branching straightened out when compared to CVS.

 .. code-block:: bash